 Also, 5 out of 28 respondents answered neither "yes" nor "no" with regard to the appropriateness of the NRA role with regard to encouraging the availability of terminal equipment (DK, GR, IT, MT and SK).
-Some viewpoints include:
+Some viewpoints include the following:

-BNETZA reports that there are no special provisions regarding terminal equipment, and that it is unable to mandate undertakings to provide relevant terminal equipment as part of the standard services.

-AGCOM notes that article 23a doesn't clarify NRAs role, because it refers to Member States.
+- a) BNETZA reports that there are no special provisions regarding terminal equipment, and that it is unable to mandate undertakings to provide relevant terminal equipment as part of the standard services. - b) AGCOM notes that article 23a doesn't clarify NRAs role, because it refers to Member States.
 AGCOM reports that a possible role for NRAs might be that of boosting the diffusion and the circulation of information on accessible equipment.
-It is not clear as to whether or not NRAs have a role in its implementation.
+It is not clear as to whether or not NRAs have a role in its implementation. - c) MCA responded that article 23a of the USD refers to the Member States, not to NRAs.
+Therefore, in MCA's view, the role of encouraging availability of terminal equipment is left up to the discretion of each Member State.